 Once that we group these similar files, we identify the license of the files in each group.
-In our approach we used Ninka to detect the license of source files, since Ninka is reported to have the highest precision of all the license detection tools including FOSSology, ohcount and OSLC in the research by German et al. (2010b).
+In our approach we adopted Ninka to detect the license of source files, since Ninka is reported to have the highest precision of all the license detection tools including FOSSology, ohcount and OSLC in the research by German et al. [7].
 Ninka is a sentence-based license detection tool which can identify 110 different licenses with 93% accuracy, and it can handle more than 600 files per minute.
 There are two special results from Ninka: one is UNKNOWN, which represents that Ninka has found a license but does not recognize it.
 The other one is None, which states that the source file has no license.
 We then compare the licenses of each file in the license list of each group.
 If all the files have no license, or all of them have the same license, then there is no license inconsistency.
-Otherwise, the group is likely to contain one or more types of license inconsistencies.
+Otherwise, the group is likely to contain license inconsistencies.
 And then, based on the relation between licenses, our approach identifies the type of license inconsistency.
-Note that a group may have multiple types of license inconsistencies.
-For example, if a group consists of a file under GPL-2.0+, a file under GPL-3.0+ and another file under Apache-2.0, then the group has two types of license inconsistencies: LUD between GPL-2.0+ and GPL-3.0+, LC between GPL-2.0+/GPL-3.0+ and Apache-2.0.
-For such reason, we calculate License Inconsistency Metrics for each of these groups, from which we can measure what type of license inconsistency and how many of each type exist in the groups.
+Note that a group may have multiple license inconsistencies.
+For example, if a group include a file under GPL-2.0+, another file under GPL-3.0+ and the other file under Apache-2.0, the group has two license inconsistencies: LUD between GPL-2.0+ and GPL-3.0+, LC between GPL-2.0+/GPL-3.0+ and Apache-2.0.
+For such reason, we calculate License Inconsistency Metrics for each of these groups, from which we can measure what type of license inconsistencies and how many of each type exist in the groups.